Making the U.S. Open: Qualifying and Exemptions Explained

 The first step to qualifying for the U.S. Open is to advance through an 18-hole Local Qualifier.

-In 2023, 109 local qualifiers were staged across the United States from late-April through mid-May.
-Roughly the top 5.5% of players who enter Local Qualifying advance to Final Qualifying.
 The exact number of players who advance from each local qualifier depends on the field size at each event.
-For example, 83 golfers competed in the Local Qualifier at Brentwood CC in Los Angeles in 2023, and five of them advanced.
-The smallest local qualifier in 2023 was at Palmer Golf Course in Palmer, Alaska, where 16 players tried, and one advanced.
+For example, 83 golfers competed in the Local Qualifier at Palouse Ridge Golf Club in Pullman, Washington in 2024, and four of them advanced.
+The smallest local qualifier in 2024 was at Palmer Golf Course in Palmer, Alaska, where 14 players tried, and one advanced.

 Final Qualifying